ricardobna/docs/Tutorials/gettingstarted/Step11.rst

 List
 ----

--  A list is a Container that resizes each of its child accordingly
+-  A list is a Container that resizes each of its children accordingly
 -  Naturally, It shows some issues if you add too many components
 -  Using as an example the code used before, with the new font, adding 20 components shows the following result

    |image0|

--  Using MicroEJ, it's possible to create a Scrollable List to avoid this issue
+-  Using MicroEJ, it is possible to create a Scrollable List to avoid this issue

 .. code:: java